joemoose/dungeoneers.d20/docs/equipment.md

 Unless specified otherwise, all items have three uses.
 If other equipment is used in such a way that could damage or deplete it, the GM may ask you to either mark one usage or roll **d6**; on a **1 or 2**, mark a use.

-Usage can be repaired on most gear, such as weapons and armor, for 10% of the original cost per point of use removed.
+Usage can be repaired on most damaged gear, such as weapons and armor, for 10% of the original cost per point of usage removed.

 ## Armor

 Armor reduces the damage you suffer from an attack.
 A player character can have up to a **6 armor rating** at most, even if items would increase it above this number.
-Anyone can strap on the best armor they can afford to enjoy its protective qualities.
+Anyone can strap on the best armor they can afford and enjoy its protective qualities.

 **Notes**:

 - ***n* armor rating** items are base armor.
 Only a single type of base armor can be equipped.
-- **+1 armor rating** items can be equipped along with base armor.
+- **+1 armor rating** items can be equipped along with the base armor.
+Each then equipped improves the base armor rating by one.
-- **Helmets** provide an advantage on STR checks to avoid critical damage.
+- **Helmets** provide an advantage on STR checks to avoid critical damage in addition to their +1 armor rating.
 - **Shields** have other uses besides their +1 armor rating:
 	- Can be sundered to avoid all damage from an attack; the shield is destroyed.
 	- Can be used as a dual weapon (as cudgel) instead of providing +1 armor; declare its use as a weapon before a combat round begins.
 	- Multiple allies with shields can take a round to interlock their shields and form a shield wall.
 Attacks against a shield wall are impaired.
 Coordinated movement or action requires a DEX *or* WIL check to maintain a shield wall.
 - **Extreme Armor** includes the benefit of a helmet (advantage on STR checks to avoid critical damage) as part of the base armor.
+An additional helmet cannot be equipped.

 **Armor List**